Mary Perry: Life after the Olympics

 After graduating from Cal State Northridge with a bachelor's degree in physical education in 1971, Perry taught and coached in Honolulu and at Cal State Hayward, where she earned her master's degrees in P.E. and Education.

 Perry moved to Ashland, Oregon in 1986 and assisted coaching women's volleyball at Southern Oregon State College (now Southern Oregon University).
 She received her third master's degree in psychology from S.O.S.C. and coached senior citizens in fitness through Elderhostel.
 She produced the acclaimed fitness video, "Early Morning Stretch" and worked with geriatric patients through Jackson County Mental Health until her retirement in 2002.

 Awards

 In 1984, Perry was inducted into the Cal State Northridge Athletics Hall of Fame.
 In 2009, she was awarded the Flo Hyman All-Time Great Player Award and was inducted into the U.S. Volleyball Hall of Fame.

 Death

 Perry died at home of the rare disease, multiple system atrophy.
-At first she was diagnosed as having Parkinson's disease but that was later defined as Multiple System Atrophy, aka Parkinson plus syndrome.
+At first she was diagnosed as having Parkinson's disease but that was later defined as Multiple System Atrophy, Parkinson plus syndrome.